jiyong-park/jiyong-park.github.io/_pages/temporary_research.md

 	5. Kyung, N., **Park, J.**, Kwon, J., and Lee, B. “Consumer Reaction to a Data Breach in Mobile Commerce: Evidence from a Natural Experiment,” in preparation for submission

+		1. Bae, E. and **Park, J.** “Data (Center) Economy: Performance Implications of Data Center Proximity in Developing Economies,” work in progress